 Scientifically known as Nassella pulchra, purple needlegrass is native to the coastal hills of California, ranging from the Oregon border south to Baja, California.
 It is believed that before European settlement, purple needlegrass was the dominant bunch grass species in the state.
 However, it reached near extinction until recent conservation and restoration projects shed light on this almost forgotten plant.

 Historically, purple needlegrass was used as a food source and basket weaving material by Native Americans.
 It was, and still is, an important food source for deer, elk and other wildlife.
 In the 1800s, purple needlegrass was grown for forage for livestock.
-However, it produces sharp needle-like seeds that could puncture the stomachs of cattle.

 While these needle-sharp seeds help the plant to self-sow, it caused ranchers to grow other, less harmful, non-native grasses for livestock forage.
 These non-native species began to dominate California pastures and fields, choking out native purple needlegrasses.

 Growing Purple Needlegrass in Gardens

 Purple needlegrass, also known as purple stipa, can grow in full sun to part shade.
 It is found growing naturally, or through restoration projects, on California’s coastal hills, grasslands, or in chaparral and oak woodlands.

 Usually considered an evergreen grass, purple needlegrass grows most actively from March-June, producing the loose, feathery, slightly nodding, cream-colored flower panicles in May.
 In June, flowers turn a purple color as they form their needle-like seeds.
 Purple needlegrass flowers are wind pollinated and its seeds are dispersed by wind too.